 How to install the iOS 16 Developer beta

-Each stage of iOS 16’s development cycle will be rolled out to developers first, and then to public beta testers afterwards.
+Each stage of iOS 16’s development cycle is rolled out to developers first, and then to public beta testers afterwards.
 If you’re a developer and need to test your apps against the most up-to-date version of the OS possible, this is the version to run.

 First check that your device is compatible.
 Have a quick read of Which iPhones can get iOS 16?
 (It’s the iPhone 8 and later, basically.)